wptrainingteam/introduction-to-css/README.md

 After completing this lesson, you will be able to:

-- Define CSS and explain what it does.
+* Define CSS and explain what it does.
-- Recognize the language of CSS.
+* Recognize the language of CSS.
-- Use basic CSS to modify your site’s appearance.
+* Use basic CSS to modify your site’s appearance.
-- Use WordPress Customizer and Gutenberg Blocks to add custom CSS to your site or pages.
+* Use WordPress Customizer and Gutenberg Blocks to add custom CSS to your site or pages.

 ## Target Audience

-* [ ] Users
+* [ ] Users / Content Writers
 * [x] Designers
 * [x] Developers
 * [ ] Speakers
+* [ ] Organizers
-* [ ] All
+* [ ] Kids

 ## Experience Level